pchaganti/ax-onemind.md/ONEMIND.md

 **A one-file convention that gives your project a memory, using only git.**

-No database.
-No service.
-No API key.
+No extra database.
+No extra service.
+No extra keys.
 No extra software to install or keep alive.
 And **no working-directory files**: every thought lives only as a git object on a hidden ref (`refs/mind/main`), written through plumbing. `git status` of your code repo never shows the mind.